AvilaAndre/SGI/tp3/README.md

 ![Screenshot](/tp3/screenshots/opponentPark.png)

-- Race: the race begins as soons as the player's car is next to the opponent's car.
-Throught the race, the player must go through all the cones (checkpoints), otherwise the lap is not completed, and, therefour, is not valid.
+- Race: the race begins as soon as the player's car is next to the opponent's car.
+Throughout the race, the player must go through all the cones (checkpoints), otherwise the lap is not completed, and, therefore, is not valid.
 When the player's car goes to the grass, its speed is decreased to only 70% of what is was.
 The same thing happens to the player car when the two cars collide.

 ![Screenshot](/tp3/screenshots/race.png)

-- Cars: all the cars (that are chosen by the player) are controled by the keys WASP, can go into reverse, their weels spin and the front ones tilt when the car is moving to the right or left, just like real-life cars.
+- Cars: all the cars (that are chosen by the player) are controlled by the keys WASP, can go into reverse, their wheels spin and the front ones tilt when the car is moving to the right or left, just like real-life cars.

 - Animations:

-- Powerups: many mistery boxes are preaded across the track.
+- Powerups: many mistery boxes are scattered across the track.
 Some of them stops the opponent in time for a few seconds - allowing the player to catch up a bit - while others increase the maximum possible speed of the player for four seconds.
-Besides this imporvements, a player can choose an obstacle and put it in any spot in the track.
+Besides this improvements, a player can choose an obstacle and put it in any spot in the track.
 After being used, the powerup box's colors will fade a bit, indicating that is has been used, and can't have its power used again in the same lap.
 In the next lap, it will return with its original colors and with a power.

 ![Screenshot](/tp3/screenshots/powerupAfter.png)